 RMF first partnered with Japanese Emergency NGO (JEN) in late March 2011 to deliver aid and supplies to those most affected by the devastating 9.0 earthquake and resulting tsunami.
 In partnership with JEN, RMF funded several new Community Gathering Centers in the Ishinomaki City area, where psychosocial care, entertainment, economic and legal counseling and many other activities were provided free of charge.
 RMF also started a Fishery Assistance Program that assisted in the rebuilding of four different villages’ capacity to fish locally after their boats, nets, and ports had been heavily damaged by the tsunami.
 These support projects were successfully completed as of October of 2012, and RMF committed to work with JEN on longer-term rebuilding of communities affected by the earthquake and tsunami.

-JEN has dispatched and start implementing the emergency support to the people of Kumamoto city and its neighboring towns.
+JEN has dispatched and has begun implementing emergency support to the people of Kumamoto city and its neighboring towns.
 We hope that our unique projects will contribute as evacuee’s psychological first aid during the emergency phase.